 In April 2016 she was awarded a doctorate from the University of East Anglia after passing her viva with ‘no corrections’.
 Also, in 2016, Julie wrote and published an illustrated social history of Heffers of Cambridge, and in September 2017 was presented with a Local History Personal Award by the Cambridgeshire Association for Local History, for the Heffers publication.
-She has just completed an illustrated popular history of labyrinths and mazes, entitled The Curious History of Mazes, for the US publisher, Wellfleet Press (due out 20 September 2018 and available for pre-order).
-She is also researching the topic of college servants in Cambridge for another publication.
+She has just completed an illustrated popular history of labyrinths and mazes, entitled The Curious History of Mazes, for the US publisher, Wellfleet Press (due out Oct 2018 and available for pre-order).
+She is also researching the topic of college servants in Cambridge for another publication and is currently assisting History Needs You with a Heritage Lottery funded Project for Gt.
+St. Mary’s Church, Cambridge, entitled ‘A Window on the War’.

 In 2016/17, having published the history of Heffers, Julie went on to project manage the third Cambridge History Festival on behalf of the Museum of Cambridge.
 In 2018 Julie began volunteering at the Museum, helping out with collections on Monday mornings.
 She also helps out at the Cambridgeshire Association for Local History.

 Previously, Julie was employed at the University of East Anglia from 2005 to 2014 as a manager in public & community engagement.
 This nine year period followed nineteen years in local government and voluntary sector roles in Norfolk.
 She has extensive management and partnership experience in homelessness, social policy and criminal justice.
 In 2005, Julie instigated UEA’s Annual Community Engagement Survey and in 2007 she co-authored UEA’s successful bid to host a ‘Beacon for Public Engagement’ and subsequently managed the four year Beacon, CUE East, from 2008 to 2012.